Frequently Asked Questions

 Although the deadline of June 30 2021 has passed, late applications can still be made.
-However, unlike those with in-time applications, rights are lost while waiting for a decision on late applications.
+You will not have rights in the UK until you receive a Certificate of Application.
 See a summary of rights affected at: https://www.the3million.org.uk/rights-table.

 The EU Settlement Scheme has made provision for late applications to be made by EU, EEA and Swiss citizens and their family who can show they have reasonable grounds for missing the deadline.

 Please note, that family members not currently in the UK wishing to join their EU family members in the UK can do so following the Family Permit Route or by directly applying to the EU Settlement Scheme as a joining family member.
-The June 30 2021 deadline does not apply to these applications.
+The June 30 2021 deadline does not apply to these applications though they should apply within 90 days of their arrival in the UK if they enter the UK with an EUSS Family Permit.
 For more information see this Gov.uk family-permit link and our FAQ on Family Reunion

 Some examples of reasonable grounds and more information on how to apply and provide evidence of your reasonable grounds can be found at https://www.gov.uk/government/publications/eu-settlement-scheme-information-for-late-applicants/eu-settlement-scheme-information-for-late-applicants